borntofrappe/svelte-tutorial/Colorful Building Bl.ocks/README.md

 #### [treemap Colors](https://svelte.dev/repl/b2c64c05fbd641b191407c84e6b688fa?version=3.38.2)

 Once the visualization is able to render a visual for each bl.ock, describing the most prominent color, the idea is to allow for exploration in the form of a tooltip.
-Following a click, the tooltip describes a few features of the individual project: the name, description, and also all the colors (not just the most used). `d3-hierarchy` is here helpful to build a treemap to illustrate the absolute frequency of the colors.
+Following a click, the component describes a few features of the individual project: the name, description, and also all the colors used by the selected demo. `d3-hierarchy` is helpful to build a treemap to illustrate the absolute frequency of the colors.
 A hard-coded object is used to illustrate the concept.

 The most important step of the demo concerns how the data is structure.
 The colors are ultimately received with an object describing the color through keys, the frequency through the corresponding values.
 A hierarchy needs a structure with at least one root element